-Author has written 4 stories for Restoration series, Others, Fairy Tail, and Thomas the Tank Engine.
+Author has written 2 stories for Restoration series, and Others.

 Basically, I'm a fan of Thomas the Tank Engine and Fairy Tail, although I dont really know much about the latter.